openoms/lightning-node-management/CreateInboundLiquidity.md

 ## Create inbound liquidity

-To make outbound liquidity (to be able to send payments) is easy, you just need to open a channel to a well connected, stable node.
+Pay with Lightning and receive onchain.

-To make inbound liquidity (to be able to receive payments on a channel you opened) a payment can be sent to a merchant or exchange accepting Lightning and receive the product or receive the sats back on-chain.
+To create inbound liquidity (to be able to receive payments on a channel you opened) a payment can be sent to a merchant or exchange accepting Lightning and receive the product or receive the sats back on-chain.

 ### Non-custodial wallets
 Run a separate LN node on your phone or desktop where you can move some funds, so remote balance/ inbound liquidity is created